pmab06/chimeline/README.md

 <img src="https://raw.githubusercontent.com/pmab06/chimeline/main/client/src/assets/Chimeline.png" width=256px>

 ## Meet Chimeline
 Chimeline is a prototype social media website written in React & Express.
-Mainly inspired by old Twitter, it aims to bring the vibe of websites from around 2010-2015.
 Intended features include:

-- Early 2010s styling;
 - Posting;
-- Reacting (likes, reposts, comments);
-- Replying to comments;
+- Liking, reposting, replying to posts;
-- Profiles;
 - Attaching media to posts;
+- Custom user profiles;
+- Followers & Following
-- Custom accent colors;
+- Custom themes;

-This project is being used as a way for me to practice React + Express and general web development concepts.
-It may not be updated often, or display many amateur bugs.
+Disclaimer: This project is a passion project developed by a single person.
+It may display many bugs or remain inactive very often, as I may need to shift focus to other things.